-- If you are an elected representative, executive, union leader or business owner, commit to providing free menstrual hygiene products to anyone accessing your facilities.
+- If you are an elected representative, executive, union leader or business owner, sign the Period Promise Policy and commit to providing free menstrual hygiene products to anyone accessing your facilities.

 Did you know?
 Nearly 1 in 4 Canadian women has struggled to buy period products for themselves, or their children.